sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

 .. _config_shape_state_equation:

-Section StateEquation
+Section StateSystem
 ---------------------

-The StateEquation section is in complete analogy to :ref:`the corresponding one for optimal control problems <config_ocp_state_equation>`.
+The StateSystem section is in complete analogy to :ref:`the corresponding one for optimal control problems <config_ocp_state_system>`.
 For the sake of completeness, we briefly recall the parameters here, anyway.

 The first parameter is ``is_linear``, and can be set as ::